 Home to the softball team, Marchman Field is edged by the St. John's River and is considered to be one of Episcopal's most beautiful campus features.

-McCormick Sports Complex includes Pajcic-Hunt Field, a FieldTurf playing field where football, soccer and lacrosse play, as well as Langford Track.
-Boasting full-service concessions, restroom facilities, a press box, picnic area and full stands to seat approximately 2,500 fans, McCormick Sports Complex is a perfect place for families to enjoy a high-energy game!
+The McCormick Sports Complex includes Jangro Stadium and Pajcic-Hunt Field, both dedication in 2017 as part of the Lead the Way Capital Campaign, a FieldTurf playing field where football, soccer and lacrosse play, as well as Langford Track.
+Boasting full-service concessions, restroom facilities, a press box, picnic area and full stands, Jangro Stadium is a perfect place for families to enjoy a high-energy game!

 Pajcic-Hunt Field hosts more than 140 competitions each year and features FieldTurf, the industry leader of artificial turf.
 FieldTurf, known for its peak performance, athlete safety and longevity, allows Pajcic-Hunt Field to be used year-round with minimal upkeep requirements.
 The Field, installed during the summer of 2015, was dedicated on October 23, 2015 and named for the late Gary Pajcic, a longtime school champion, and longtime Episcopal coach Charles Hunt.
 Click here to read more about Gary Pajcic and Charles Hunt.